SEO Trends: 45 Experts On The Future Of Search

 Dave Rohrer, Domestic SEO Lead at Covario

-I know that this will be wishful thinking, but in 2015 I see more companies listening to their SEO team when it comes to content creation.
+I know that this will be wishful thinking, but I see more companies listening to their SEO team when it comes to content creation.
 I think we will see more companies move from generating content for the sake of having content to target a keyword, and will instead think through the process of creating that video, image, or text piece of content.

 For years SEO practitioners have asked for content on a page and for a long time we were told no. Then we moved to also wanting to create articles, blogs, video, images and even tell stories with interactive content.
 When we did get content produced it often was in the voice of the brand or very salesy, and rarely was it educational.